 - Neck stiffness

-Signs of brain damage in toddlers:
+Signs of brain damage in toddlers include:

-- Lack of motor coordination
+- Lack of fine motor skills and coordination

-Signs of brain damage in children:
+Signs of brain damage in children include:

 - Persistent headaches